jeremytammik/tbc/a/1816_wpf_addin_template.md

 ### Revit WPF Add-Ins and Template

-The long-standing topic of WinForms versus WPF for Revit add-in user interface seems to be reaching a resolution:
+The long-standing topic of WinForms versus WPF for Revit add-in user interface seems to be nearing a conclusion:

 - [WinForms or WPF?](#2)
 - [Revit WPF template](#3)